-Bill Gates has served on the Phoenix City Council since July 2009 and was elected to a four-year term on August 30, 2011.
-In January, 2013, he was elected Vice Mayor.
-He represents a diverse district stretching from the Black Canyon Highway to 64th Street and Northern Avenue to Bell Road, including the Moon Valley, Sunnyslope and Paradise Valley Mall areas.
-The district is home of the scenic North Mountain and Phoenix Mountain preserve areas.
+Councilman Bill Gates was appointed to fill the city of Phoenix, District 3 seat in 2009.
+He was then elected to a four-year term on August 30, 2011.
+In January, 2013, he was appointed Vice Mayor.
+Gates represents a diverse district stretching from the Black Canyon Highway to 56th Street, and from Glendale Avenue to Beardsley Road, including Moon Valley, Sunnyslope and Paradise Valley Mall, and is home to the scenic North Mountain and Phoenix Mountain Preserve.

-Gates has served in a variety of capacities with nonprofit and community organizations such as Valley Leadership, INROADS, American Legion Boys State, the Young Lawyers Division of the State Bar, Disabled Sports USA, and United Blood Services Community Leadership Council.
-He also serves as a lector at St. Paul’s Catholic Church.
-Gates was appointed to the Board of Trustees for the Christopher Columbus Fellowship Foundation in 2006.
-In 2008, he was awarded the Mark J. Santana Award by the Arizona Foundation for Legal Services and Education, which recognizes exceptional contributions of Arizona attorneys in furthering education and understanding the role of the law.
+He also has served in a variety of capacities with nonprofit and community organizations such as Valley Leadership, INROADS, American Legion Boys State, the Young Lawyers Division of the State Bar, Disabled Sports USA, and United Blood Services Community Leadership Council.
 The Phoenix Business Journal honored him in 2010 with a Forty under 40 Award, which recognizes prominent young leaders in various industries in metropolitan Phoenix.

-In addition to his post on the City Council, Gates is a lawyer for PING, a Phoenix-based golf equipment manufacturer.
+In 2012, The Arizona School of Public Relations Association presented him with the Award of Excellence for his contributions to public education.
+Gates also appeared as a guest speaker for the Association for Conflict Resolution's 16th Annual Peer Mediation Conference of 2013.
+In addition to serving on the City Council, Councilman Gates is a lawyer for PING, a Phoenix-based golf equipment manufacturer.
+Prior to working for PING in 2001, Vice Mayor Gates was an associate at the firm of Fennemore Craig, practicing commercial litigation with an emphasis in property tax litigation.
 He also serves on the Governor's Regulatory Review Council.
-Prior to working for PING in 2001, Bill was an associate at the firm of Fennemore Craig, practicing commercial litigation with an emphasis in property tax litigation.

-Gates is a graduate of Deer Valley High School in Glendale, Ariz.
+Councilman Gates is a graduate of Deer Valley High School in Glendale, Arizona.
 He attended Drake University where he received his bachelor's degree in political science and economics in 1993.
 He graduated from Harvard Law School in 1996.
-Gates is married and has two daughters, nine and twelve.
+Gates is married and has two daughters, 10 and 12.